DHTMLX/docs-kanban/docs/api/internal/js_kanban_getstores_method.md

 ### Description

-@short: Gets an object with the StateStore and DataStore objects of Kanban
+@short: Gets an object with the DataStore properties of Kanban

 ### Usage